Scripture: Luke 7:36-50

 36 One of the Pharisees asked him to eat with him, and he went into the Pharisee's house, and took his place at table.
 37 And behold, a woman of the city, who was a sinner, when she learned that he was at table in the Pharisee's house, brought an alabaster flask of ointment, 38 and standing behind him at his feet, weeping, she began to wet his feet with her tears, and wiped them with the hair of her head, and kissed his feet, and anointed them with the ointment 39 Now when the Pharisee who had invited him saw it, he said to himself, "If this man were a prophet, he would have known who and what sort of woman this is who is touching him, for she is a sinner."
 40 And Jesus answering said to him, "Simon, I have something to say to you."
 And he answered, "What is it, Teacher?"
 41 "A certain creditor had two debtors; one owed five hundred denarii, and the other fifty.
 42 When they could not pay, he forgave them both.
 Now which of them will love him more?"
 43 Simon answered, "The one, I suppose, to whom he forgave more."
 And he said to him, "You have judged rightly."
 44 Then turning toward the woman he said to Simon, "Do you see this woman?
 I entered your house, you gave me no water for my feet, but she has wet my feet with her tears and wiped them with her hair.
 45 You gave me no kiss, but from the time I came in she has not ceased to kiss my feet.
 46 You did not anoint my head with oil, but she has anointed my feet with ointment.
 47 Therefore I tell you, her sins, which are many, are forgiven, for she loved much; but he who is forgiven little, loves little."
 48 And he said to her, "Your sins are forgiven."
 49 Then those who were at table with him began to say among themselves, "Who is this, who even forgives sins?"
 50 And he said to the woman, "Your faith has saved you; go in peace."

-Meditation: What fuels extravagant love?
+Meditation: What fuels the love that surpasses all other loves?
 Unbounding gratitude for sure!
 No one who met Jesus could do so with indifference.
 They were either attracted to him or repelled by him.
 Why did a rabbi invite Jesus to a nice dinner and then treat him discourteously by neglecting to give him the customary signs of respect and honor?
 Simon was very likely a collector of celebrities.
 He patronized Jesus because of his popularity with the crowds.
 Why did he criticize Jesus' compassionate treatment of a woman of ill repute - most likely a prostitute?
 The Pharisees shunned the company of public sinners and in so doing they neglected to give them the help they needed to find healing and wholeness.

 "Lord Jesus, your grace is sufficient for me.
 Fill my heart with love and gratitude for the mercy you have shown to me and give me joy and freedom to love and serve others with kindness and respect."